 Getting around the city is no problem.
 Using local buses which run frequently is the easiest way to see what this fantastic destination has to offer.
 Taxis are quite cheap compared to many other countries.
 Why not arrange a hire taxi and guide for a day?
 A friendly taxi driver will be more than willing to take you to famous landmarks, shopping malls, parks, cafes and restaurants.

 Travelling to the city from the airport

-It's about a 30-minute journey from Abu Dhabi International Airport (AUH) to the city centre.
+Once your flight to Abu Dhabi lands at Abu Dhabi International Airport (AUH) it's about a 30-minute journey to the city centre.
 There are a number of public transport options available, the cheapest of which is by bus.
 Many hotels do provide their guests with free inter-terminal shuttle services.
 There's also car hire 24 hours a day which can be arranged at the airport.
 Jump into a taxi, however do agree a price before setting off, as fares can vary.